 Xcalar provides JDBC support, which enables integration with BI applications such as Tableau, Qlik, and Power BI.
 Xcalar virtual tables, data marts or cubes can be queried by any BI tool for visualization and reporting.
 Users can offload Tableau and Qlik servers when querying multidimensional cubes or data marts.
 Alternatively, the tables can be exported to databases, data marts or OLAP cubes, providing an end-to-end analytics platform.

-Active data is prioritized and auto-tiered higher in the memory hierarchy when Xcalar Data Platform processes workloads.
+Active data is prioritized and auto-tiered higher in the memory hierarchy when Xcalar processes workloads.
 As users activate or deactivate sessions, shared memory is used or immediately freed up.
 Also, virtual tables not immediately needed can be exported to disk and later imported, when needed.
-Xcalar Data Platform automatically applies memory optimization where applicable during operationalization, including automatically dropping metadata and moving filter clauses up to execute earlier in the algorithm to minimize data handling downstream.
+Xcalar automatically applies memory optimization where applicable during operationalization, including automatically dropping metadata and moving filter clauses up to execute earlier in the algorithm to minimize data handling downstream.
 Once operationalized, batch jobs are optimized for end-to-end execution efficiency, and consume a small fraction of the memory utilized in modeling.

 Mixed mode operations